Department of Defense Education Activity (DoDEA)

 For DoDEA Schools: Army Reserve Service members are eligible to send dependents on a space available basis if assigned to permanent overseas station and have been given a housing allowance for 180 days or more consecutively.

 Department of Defense Education Activity (DoDEA) Americas Within the United States, DoDEA schools provide tuition-free education for the dependent Children of Army Reserve Soldiers activated on Title 10 or Title 32 for at least 1 year and occupying (or within 90 days of being provided) permanent living quarters on any military installations with a DoDEA school program.
-For DoDEA schools on US territories, base housing is not a requirement for enrollment.
+For DoDEA schools on U.S. territories, base housing is not a requirement for enrollment.
 DoDEA Americas provides comprehensive educational programs on military installations located in Alabama, Georgia, Kentucky, New York, North Carolina, South Carolina, Virginia, Puerto Rico, and Cuba that are competitive within that of any school system in the United States.
 DoDEA Americas provide K-12 education, but not all levels are available at every location.
 Where the grade level program is not offered, dependent students living on the military installations attend schools operated by the Local Education Agency in the civilian community.
-DoDEA Americas operates 51 schools on 15 installations, in 7 states, Puerto Rico, and Guam, serving approximately 22,000 students .
+DoDEA Americas operates 50 schools at 17 locations, in 7 states, Puerto Rico, and Cuba, serving nearly 20,000 students.

-Department of Defense Education Activity (DoDEA): DoDEA offers comprehensive educational programs for military Family members, grades K-12, in overseas locations.
-DoDEA-Europe operates 65 schools within 3 districts throughout Europe.
+Department of Defense Education Activity (DoDEA) Overseas: DoDEA offers comprehensive educational programs for military Family members, grades K-12, in overseas locations.
+DoDEA-Europe operates 64 schools at 26 locations throughout Europe.
 Their footprint consists of the following countries: Germany, Belgium, Netherland, United Kingdom, Bahrain, Italy, Spain and Turkey.
-DoDEA-Pacific operates 47 schools within 4 districts serving 21 U.S. military installations across Guam, mainland Japan, Okinawa, and South Korea.
+DoDEA-Pacific operates 45 schools at 17 locations across Guam, Japan (including Okinawa), and South Korea.
 Enrollment is provided on a space available basis for Army Reserve Soldiers activated on Title 10 or 32 for 180 days or more consecutively.

 For more information about the schools, employment, and other topics, please visit the website maintained by the Department of Defense Education Activity: